Tsinxias/Cadavre-exquis-Tsinxias/README.md

 She placed the amulet on the table and it started glowing.
 But the little red haired girl was tired and decided to take a nap.

+What is the difference between a snowman and a snowwoman?
+-
+Snowballs.